-Jackknife estimators allow to correct for the bias and the error of the bias.
+Jackknife estimators allow to correct for a bias and its statistical error.
 The method was introduced in the 1950s in papers by Quenouille and Tukey.
 The jackknife method is recommended as the standard for error bar calculations.
 In unbiased situations the jackknife and the usual error bars agree.
 Otherwise the jackknife estimates are improvements, so that one cannot loose.
+In particular, the jackknife method solves the question of error propagation elegantly and with little efforts involved.

-The unbiased estimator of the expectation value \hat{x} is
+The unbiased estimator of the expectation value \widehat{x} is